Strong-Motion Tools (smt) module

 >

-Loglikelihood versus spectral acceleration plot for considered GMPEs:
+Loglikelihood versus spectral period plot for considered GMPEs:

 ../_images/all_gmpes_LLH_plot.jpg